dotnet/AspNetCore.Docs/aspnetcore/security/authentication/identity-primary-key-configuration.md

 ---
 # Configure ASP.NET Core Identity primary keys data type

-ASP.NET Core Identity allows you to easily configure the data type you want for the primary keys.
+ASP.NET Core Identity allows you to easily configure the data type you want for the primary key.
 By default, Identity uses the `string` data type.
 You can override this behavior.

 ## How to configure